hosaka/selfhosted/README.md

 ### Software

+- [ ] Move cloudflared tunnel config to a local file in this repo
 - [ ] Browser sync, e.g. [syncstorage-rs](https://github.com/mozilla-services/syncstorage-rs)
 - [ ] WebDAV with CardDAV and CalDAV for calendar and contacts sync
 - [ ] [Safe{Wallet}](https://github.com/safe-global/safe-wallet-web) for multisig wallets